wragge/hansard-language/data/words/revolution-hofreps-1970/contexts.md

 * Bishop Crowther said that he could see no alternative to violent **revolution** in South Africa.

+* I read a very interesting article quite recently in the March edition of the  Pastoral Review  titled "The Quiet **Revolution** in Household Spending'.

 * It is up to every member to take part in a **revolution**, to vote some sanity and sense into our Standing Orders when the Standing Orders
 Much of the youth revolutionary talk of our times is the old Marxist hat, much tattered and worn at a new angle.

 * Today's new factor is the emphasis on direct physical confrontation with the authorities and especially with the universities where urban geurilla warfare is used in the struggle to bring on the so-called **revolution**.

 * These are encouraging signs within the context of what amounts to a virtual **revolution** in thinking on development issues throughout the world.

+* At present on the notice paper we have the greatest list of executions since the French **Revolution** - 17 guillotines in one motion, an amazing proposition for any democratic Parliament.

 * The 'Marseillaise' was composed as a marching song in 1792 when the French Republic which had recently been formed at the time of the **revolution** was fighting for its very existence against foreign invaders and particularly against the Austrians.